yojoots/libbitcoin-system-wiki/Savings-Relation.md

 ```
 money-interest-rate = (hoarded / invested) * money-depreciation-rate
 ```
-Therefore, in the theoretical case of a pure money, we can see that the interest rate is the ratio of hoarded to invested capital.
+Therefore, in the theoretical case of a pure money, it has been shown that the interest rate is the ratio of hoarded to invested capital.
 ```
 interest-rate = hoarded / invested
 ```